Skip to main content

 Add process-stage triggers as well.
 If structure, records, or account status change, require review before submission rather than after filing.

 Set one internal gate.
 Do not submit until records are complete and account status is confirmed (including reactivation where needed).
-This is a governance safeguard based on the HMRC process points in this pack.
+This is a governance safeguard for the authorization process.

 This pairs well with our guide on How to Build a Payment Compliance Training Program for Your Platform Operations Team.